brendankane04/grafana-for-embedded/remote-terminal/README.md

 The terminal runs inside a Docker container using `docker-compose`, with **host networking** enabled for direct access to the desired port.

+This remote terminal can then be viewed in an iframe from a grafana Textbox panel, allowing for remote control from dashboards.

 ---

 ## 🚀 Getting Started